 General depth range of the Mesopelagic Zone: 200 – 1000 meters

 Bathypelagic – The dark zone

-The bathypelagic zone is defined as the zone that goes down and passed the continental slope.
-The pressure down here is great and only organisms with special adaptations to surive such pressures can live this deep.
+The bathypelagic zone is defined as the zone that goes down and past the continental slope.
+The pressure down here is great; only organisms with special adaptations to survive such pressures can live this deep.
 For example, the swimbladder that we see in many fish at the surface is missing in fish down here.
-The food source here is limited to the debris of dead material that sinks like snow from the above zones so conserving energy by being still is common.
-Some fish attracts prey by going fishing...
-Anglerfish have a small glowing bioluminiscent rod that is attached to its head.
+The food source here is limited to the debris of dead material that sinks like snow from the above zones.
+Staying still to conserve energy is common.
+Some fish attract prey by going fishing.
+For example, anglerfish have a small glowing bioluminiscent rod attached to their head.
 Other fish get attracted to the light and becomes a meal for the anglerfish.

-The water temperature stays fairly constant down here between about 2-4 degrees C, (about 35-39 deg.
-F).
+The water temperature stays fairly constant down here between about 2-4 degrees C, (about 35-39 degrees F).